 Then?
 You might want to open up a conversation with them to see what each other is thinking.
 It’s good for everyone to manage their expectations around this huge topic.

 12. Gather Referrals and Recommendations

 Now’s a great time to secure some referrals.
 Your teen will need people willing to refer them or provide testimonials for things like:

 - First post-high school jobs

-Spending time now to email or call people you think might be willing to recommend you, and getting a confirmed “yes” can ease this process in the near future.
+Spending time now to email or call people they think might be willing to recommend them, and getting a confirmed “yes” can ease this process in the near future.

 13. Search for a Remote High School Internship

-Did you know that internships remotely (meaning, from your home) exist?
+Did you know that internships remotely (meaning, from home) exist?